The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Copilot Deployment Beyond the Basics

-Most organizations are using Microsoft Copilot at approximately 15% of its capability.
-They have deployed Copilot for Microsoft 365 and employees use it to summarize emails, draft documents, and recap meetings.
-That is useful but it is not transformative.
+Most organizations are using Microsoft Copilot at about 15% of its full potential.
+They have implemented Copilot for Microsoft 365.
+Employees use it to:

 Transformative Copilot deployment means building custom agents, connecting industry-specific data sources, and creating AI-powered workflows that fundamentally change how departments operate.